aRandomMenno/aRandomMenno/README.md

-# Important notice: I am currently in the process of moving over to [gitlab](https:/gitlab.com/Cpotate)

 ## Hey, 👋 I'm Menno

 I have a passion for programming and hacking, although I must admit I'm still learning and improving.
 I often find myself gaming more than coding, which is something I'm working on changing.
 I truly enjoy activities that contribute to my personal growth and can potentially make a difference.